-In response to the climate and distant mountain views this modern family home is positioned as an L-shape framing a terraced internal courtyard.
-The client has a passion for the work of architect Richard Neutra and the house is designed in this spirit, taking many cues from his extensive body of work.
-The result is an elongated building that floats on pilotes streching out into the landscape, planes slide past one another and junctions are dissolved.
+In response to the climate and distant mountain views, this modern family home is positioned as an L-shape framing a terraced internal courtyard.
+The client has a passion for the work of architect Richard Neutra and the house takes many cues from his extensive body of work.
+The result is an elongated building suspended on pilotes, stretching across the landscape with planes sliding past one another to dissolve junctions.

-Emphasis is placed on horizontality and transparency giving the house a seamless connection with the garden.
-Mirrors are used on internal walls to reflect the landscape back into the house, often obscuring the beginning and end of internal and external.
-The living areas are placed at the bottom with easy access to the garden whilst the bedrooms are upstairs for safety and security.
+An emphasis on horizontality and transparency gives the house a seamless connection with the garden.
+Mirrors on internal walls reflect the landscape back into the house, blurring the line between internal and external.
+Living areas at the bottom provide easy access to the garden whilst the bedrooms are upstairs for safety and security.

 Location: Dalsig, Stellenbosch

 Size: 464 m2